 Victoria BC is an incredible city with a wealth of culture and history that isn’t easily matched or beaten.
-Not content with being named after our Queen, we’re the capital city of our province and home to BC’s legislature.
+Not content with being named after our Queen, we’re also the capital city of our province and home to BC’s legislature.

 The downtown core is rich with Victorian buildings and architecture.